 Kinjo College’s hand-crafted and fine-tuned education for cultivating qualities and personalities develops general abilities to think with a broader vision, in addition to supporting acquisition of qualifications.

-Kinjo College will celebrate the 40th anniversary of its opening in 2016.
+Kinjo College celebrated the 40th anniversary of its opening in 2016.
 Over 13,000 graduates have been working in companies, childcare centers, kindergartens and welfare institutions throughout Ishikawa and its neighboring prefectures.
-Kinjo College also supports education and research activities to meet demands from communities and promote many projects in collaboration with communities, on the basis of its long history and rich tradition as a community-based higher education institution.
+Kinjo College also supports education and research activities to meet demands from communities and promote many projects I collaboration with communities on the basis of its long history and rich tradition as a community-based higher education institution.

 Department of Business Administration

-The Department of Business Administration offers three courses: the Comprehensive Business Course, the Medical Administrative Assistant Course, and the Hotel and Tourism Course.
-Students of all three courses will start by learning basic business skills, including business manners and interpersonal skills, bookkeeping and accounting, basic computer skills, and conversational English.
-From there, students will move on to master more specialized skill sets.
-Kinjo College also offers the region’s first “Cafeteria Credits” system, wherein students can freely select what they want to study as though choosing items from a menu, allowing them to set their specialty focus however they would like.
+The Department of Business Administration offers four courses: the Food Business Course, the Comprehensive Business Course, the Medical Administrative Assistant Course, and the Hotel and Tourism Course.
+Students of all four courses will start by learning basic business skills, including business manners and interpersonal skills, bookkeeping and accounting, basic computer skills, and conversational English.
+From there students will move on to master more specialized skill sets.
+Kinjo College also offers the region’s first "Cafeteria Credits" system, wherein students can freely select what they want to study as though choosing items from a menu, allowing them to set their specialty focus however they would like.
 Everything about the courses is designed to allow students to become the person they want to be, by allowing students to design the course of study that is right for them.

 Department of Art

-Kinjo College offers the Hokuriku region’s only authentic junior college art program, featuring six different courses: the Oil Painting and Japanese-Style Painting Course, the Design and Business Course, the Fashion Stylist Course, the Cartooning and Character Design Course, the Games and Video Course, and the Dyeing and Pottery Course.
+Kinjo College offers the Hokuriku region's only authentic junior college art program, featuring seven different courses: the Interior Coordinate Course, the Oil Painting and Japanese-Style Painting Course, the Design and Business Course, the Fashion Stylist Course, the Cartooning and Character Design Course, the Games and Video Course, and the Dyeing and Pottery Course.

 Department of Early Childhood Education

-Kinjo College’s Department of Early Childhood Education is not only Ishikawa’s only junior college childcare program, but also one with plenty of history, stretching back to the department’s founding in 1976.
+Kinjo College's Department of Early Childhood Education is not only lshikawa’s only junior college childcare program, but also one with plenty of history, stretching back to the department's founding in 1976.
 Many graduates have since gone on to work in childcare and kindergartens throughout Ishikawa and its neighboring prefectures.
-Today, Kinjo College, along with the affiliated Kinjo University Division of Child Care, is Ishikawa’s largest-scale childcare training school.
-Students study childcare in the rich environments of the on-campus attached kindergarten and affiliated pre-schools.
+Today, Kinjo College, along with the affiliated Kinjo University Division of Child Care, is lshikawa’s largest -scale childcare training school.
+Students study childcare in the rich environments of the on-campus attached kindergarten and affiliated pre- schools.

 Preparation Program for Foreign Students